hwayne/tlacli/readme.md

     * SYMMETRY
 * Explanations on what you can and can't assign in a config file (anything that doesn't require `EXTENDS`, I think)
 * Writing on landmines and stuff
+* Add tests
+* Make it easier to add to your $PATH

+### Internal

+* Move config manipulation functions to its own module
+* Make a CFG class to simplify everything

 ## Out of Scope